Rmmichael95/BlockWind/README.md

 - `assets/src/tw.tokens.css` (Tailwind)
 - `assets/src/scss/_tokens.scss` (SCSS)

+When exporting/deriving tokens into those files, write them as **aliases** to WordPress variables (with Tailwind fallback), not as a new source of truth.

 ### 2) Tailwind (optional, modular)

 Tailwind is used as a **minimal responsive framework** when needed:

 **Load order (when opting in):** import `tw.base.css` first, then `tw.tokens.css` (which can override some Tailwind defaults to match `theme.json`), then any feature modules.

+In `assets/src/tw.tokens.css`, define token aliases using WordPress variables first and **always** include a fallback value (Tailwind v4 default) so the theme remains stable even if a preset isn’t defined.

 Tailwind is used as a **minimal responsive framework** when needed: